awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 # Managing How Long Content Stays in an Edge Cache \(Expiration\)<a name="Expiration"></a>

-You can control how long your objects stay in a CloudFront cache before CloudFront forwards another request to your origin\.
+You can control how long your files stay in a CloudFront cache before CloudFront forwards another request to your origin\.
 Reducing the duration allows you to serve dynamic content\.
-Increasing the duration means your users get better performance because your objects are more likely to be served directly from the edge cache\.
+Increasing the duration means your users get better performance because your files are more likely to be served directly from the edge cache\.
 A longer duration also reduces the load on your origin\.

-Typically, CloudFront serves an object from an edge location until the cache duration that you specified passes—that is, until the object expires\.
-After it expires, the next time the edge location gets a user request for the object, CloudFront forwards the request to the origin server to verify that the cache contains the latest version of the object\.
-The response from the origin depends on whether the object has changed:
+Typically, CloudFront serves a file from an edge location until the cache duration that you specified passes—that is, until the file expires\.
+After it expires, the next time the edge location gets a user request for the file, CloudFront forwards the request to the origin server to verify that the cache contains the latest version of the file\.
+The response from the origin depends on whether the file has changed:
 + If the CloudFront cache already has the latest version, the origin returns a 304 status code \(Not Modified\)\.
-+ If the CloudFront cache does not have the latest version, the origin returns a 200 status code \(OK\) and the latest version of the object\.
++ If the CloudFront cache does not have the latest version, the origin returns a 200 status code \(OK\) and the latest version of the file\.

-If an object in an edge location isn't frequently requested, CloudFront might evict the object—remove the object before its expiration date—to make room for objects that have been requested more recently\.
+If a file in an edge location isn't frequently requested, CloudFront might evict the file—remove the file before its expiration date—to make room for files that have been requested more recently\.

-By default, each object automatically expires after 24 hours\.
+By default, each file automatically expires after 24 hours\.
 For web distributions, you can change the default behavior in two ways:
-+ To change the cache duration for all objects that match the same path pattern, you can change the CloudFront settings for **Minimum TTL**, **Maximum TTL**, and **Default TTL** for a cache behavior\.
++ To change the cache duration for all files that match the same path pattern, you can change the CloudFront settings for **Minimum TTL**, **Maximum TTL**, and **Default TTL** for a cache behavior\.
 For information about the individual settings, see [Minimum TTL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMinTTL), [Maximum TTL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMaxTTL), and [Default TTL](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesDefaultTTL)\.
 To use these settings, you must choose the **Customize** option for the [Object Caching](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesObjectCaching) setting\.
-+ To change the cache duration for an individual object, you can configure your origin to add a `Cache-Control max-age` or `Cache-Control s-maxage` directive, or an `Expires` header field to the object\.
++ To change the cache duration for an individual file, you can configure your origin to add a `Cache-Control max-age` or `Cache-Control s-maxage` directive, or an `Expires` header field to the file\.
 For more information, see [Using Headers to Control Cache Duration for Individual Objects](#expiration-individual-objects)\.

 For more information about how **Minimum TTL**, **Default TTL**, and **Maximum TTL** interact with `Cache-Control max-age` and `Cache-Control s-maxage` directives and the `Expires` header field, see [Specifying the Amount of Time that CloudFront Caches Objects for Web Distributions](#ExpirationDownloadDist)\.